 Rapid Damage Assesment

-The Rapid Damage Assessment (RDA) module of EFFIS has been implemented since 2003 to map burned areas during the fire season, by analyzing MODIS daily images with 250 m spatial resolution.
-For the monitoring of burned areas during the summer, daily images from the MODIS instruments on board of TERRA and AQUA satellites are acquired and processed few hours after the acquisition by MODIS.
-The EFFIS Rapid Damage Assessment provides the daily update of the perimeters of burnt areas in Europe for fires of about 40 ha or larger.
+The Rapid Damage Assessment (RDA) module of EFFIS was initially implemented in 2003 to map burned areas during the fire season, by analyzing MODIS daily images at 250 m spatial resolution.
+For the monitoring of burned areas during the summer, daily images from the MODIS instruments on board of TERRA and AQUA satellites are acquired and processed few hours after the acquisition.
+The EFFIS Rapid Damage Assessment provides the daily update of the perimeters of burnt areas in Europe for fires of about 30 ha or larger twice, every day.
+Since the year 2016, the RDA incorporates the mapping of active fires and burnt areas from the VIIRS Sensor, onboard the NASA/NOAA Suomi National Polar-orbiting Parnershp (SNPP), which allows the update of burnt areas maps one more time, every day.

-IMPORTANT NOTE - For any use of the EFFIS-RDA product the conditions listed below must be taken into consideration:
+IMPORTANT NOTE - For any use of the EFFIS Burnt Area product the conditions listed below must be taken into consideration:

-- The product is derived from the daily processing of MODIS satellite imagery with 250 m ground spatial resolution.
+- The product is derived from the daily processing of MODIS satellite imagery at 250 m ground spatial resolution.

 - Burnt scars of approximately 30 hectares in size are mapped, although the product may also include the perimeters of burned areas of smaller dimension.